kenttonino/GoRedis/docs/Temporal-101-with-Go/README.md

 > - https://temporal.talentlms.com/catalog/info/id:126 |

-> - This is are the notes for introduction to Temporal using Go.
+> - This are the notes for introduction to Temporal using Go.